 How can I click a link without using a mouse?

 A keyboard can also perform the same action as a click by pressing either the Spacebar key or the Enter key on the keyboard.
 For example, you can press the Tab key repeatedly to navigate through each of the links on this page.
 When you get to a link you want to "click" and visit, you can press the Enter key to follow that link.

 How to create a hyperlink on an image

 In HTML, there are two ways you can create a hyperlink on an image.
-If you want to link the complete image you can place the img tag within the anchor tag.
-If you want to create a hyperlink in only part of the image you would create an image map.
+If you want to link the complete image, you can place the img tag in the anchor tag.
+If you want to create a hyperlink in only part of the image, you would create an image map.